 For decades, savvy auto retailers and industry vendors have almost intrinsically known that shoppers are asking themselves these questions at pivotal moments along the car-buying process.
 Google’s study reinforces the importance of these critical moments with consumer data.

 But what the industry is now adapting to a new sales strategy, one that embraces shoppers’ desire to do more of the shopping process online, and is backed by groundbreaking technology to help customers get the best possible answers to their most important questions.

-Here’s how to put Google’s five key micro moments into the context of building a strategy using digital marketing and Digital Retailing.
-Here’s how:
+Here’s how to put Google’s five key micro moments into the context of building a strategy using digital marketing and digital retailing to generate automobile leads:

 1. Advertise where car buyers perform research.

-Whether it’s a paid search or audience targeting campaign, the Google micro-moment study reminds us that strategic digital advertising can help you capture the attention of shoppers who are in the information-gathering phase of the car-buying process.
+Whether it’s a paid search or audience targeting campaign, the Google micro-moment study reminds us that strategic digital advertising, a service that Dealer.com offers as a sort of personal automotive advertising agency for your dealership, can help you capture the attention of shoppers who are in the information-gathering phase of the car-buying process.